 Scoop is purely an open-source Windows Package manage to install software using a command terminal or Power Shell.
 It is popular among developers because of its self-contained process.
-All the package downloaded and install via Scoop will be stored in a single folder.
+All the packages downloaded and install via Scoop will be stored in a single folder.
 Thus, the conflict is minimum and the installed packages are easy to uninstall.

 Furthermore, we don’t need admin rights to use Scoop, I mean no evaluated Powershell or Command prompt to install packages as we do in Chocolatey.
 However, when it comes to the range of packages available in its repository it couldn’t compete with Choco, moreover, the gist of using Scoop is different.
 Most of the users use it to get mostly command-line tools such as MongoDB, MySQL, Python, Perl, etc.

 Another open-source command-line Windows Package Manager that has more than 1400 packages.
-It is not only simple and easy to use but also offers different ways to install a package such as silent, passive and interactive, it all depends upon the user how h/she wants to use it.
-Just like chocolatey, it also has a website where one can easily search various packages to install.
+It is not only simple and easy to use but also offers different ways to install a package such as silent, passive and interactive, it all depends upon the user how he/she wants to use it.
+Just like chocolatey, it also has a website where one can easily search for various packages to install.

 To start with it just download the installation file of AppGet from its official website.

-I know it is too early to consider Winget as the best opensource Windows package manager, however, as it is Microsoft’s own product, it eventually be.
+I know it is too early to consider Winget as the best open-source Windows package manager, however, as it is Microsoft’s own product, it eventually be.
 It has been around since 30 June 2020, thus still in the developing phase.
 As Linux operating systems such as Ubuntu started getting popularity among standard users and developers, one of the reasons is easy to install software processes using the Package Manager.
 Therefore, Microsoft perhaps looking for such features with a huge repository for Windows 10 as well.
-That’s why Winget real Windows inbuilt package manager for Windows 10 is here, completely independent of previous third-party solutions such as Chocolatey.
+That’s why Winget’s real Windows inbuilt package manager for Windows 10 is here, completely independent of previous third-party solutions such as Chocolatey.

-The best thing will be the users don’t have to install any third-party script or solution to enable Winget, it comes pre-install with Windows 10 1709 (16299) or later, therefore, if you on the latest version then you already have the Winget.
+The best thing will be the users don’t have to install any third-party script or solution to enable Winget, it comes pre-install with Windows 10 1709 (16299) or later, therefore, if you are on the latest version then you already have Winget.
 Here is the tutorial to know how to use Winget on Windows 10.